X65/x65.github.io/README.md

 ## READY<br><blink>&#x2588;</blink>

-[X65](https://github.com/X65) is an effort to build an 8-bit microcomputer for the modern era.
+[X65](https://github.com/X65) is an 8-bit microcomputer for the modern era.
 It uses best of breed components and strives to maintain the 8-bit feeling while being usable for daily basis computing activities.

 <a href="/timeline.html"><img src="/media/2024-10-17_board-vis.png" style="float: right;width:33%;"></a>